alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 MySQL Bareos installation (the last is for an old versions of Bareos, MySQL support dropped).

 ### clean_missing_volumes.sh
-This script physically delete non-existent volumes from Pool in the Bareos database.
+This script physically deletes non-existent volumes from Pool in the Bareos database.
 Just set up your `$POOLPATH` inside the script and run.

 ### delete_all_volumes_from_pool_mysql.sh / delete_all_volumes_from_pool_pgsql.sh
 Delete all volumes from the pool for an old MySQL Bareos installations, or newer PostgreSQL.
 Set your `$POOL_NAME`